The Escape: Chapter Four: The Induction

 "You want me to go fake us both having intercourse?"

-"Well they won't be able to see.
+"Well, they won't be able to see.
 You just need to make convincing noises."

 If I didn't know she was stressed, I would say she enjoyed that.

-So many faces stared up with a mix of emotions.
-Some of them were determined and proud.
-However, few glanced around, never quite looking at anything.
 Traditionally, no one told boys what to expect at training.
 Allusions to the difficulty and stress, but no outright explanations.
-They reached thirteen with no true idea of what to expect.
+They reached thirteen with no true idea of what they were in for.
 Nothing they imagined, in their games or daydreams, could begin to prepare them.

 The big three were present, somehow commanding attention without a word.
-I stood beside the Grand General, who was beside the High Preacher and Executive Governor.
+I stood beside the Grand General, who was next to the High Preacher and Executive Governor.
 It was rare for all three to be in the same room, but always for inductions.
 All of us would speak to the newly minted men, amping them up for their training.

 Preacher Everett took to the pulpit in his denim jeans and white short sleeved dress shirt.
-Just as he did every month, he eyed the crowd with a stern expression.
+Just as he did every induction, he eyed the crowd with a stern expression.
 In his deepest preacher voice, he said, "422 years ago, your brave ancestors answered God's call to resist the demon forces spawned by Satan.
 They came from all corners, right here to New Covenant, and closed that border.
 They did this for you, so that you could live peacefully, free from the tyranny of alien rule.
 For generations, your forefathers remained on God's path, fighting for this freedom you enjoy.
 Now it is your turn.
 You're here to honor your family, the colony, and your Creator.
 Let us pray."

 I bowed my head during the prayer, but barely heard a word.
 If everything went to plan, my little family and I would be very far away before the induction next month.